VMBlakelock/destination-date-night/README.md

 #### Issue 8

+Navigation
+- It was noticed that the navigation links to the different sections to the site where a bit out when tested.
+On both mobile and laptop when clicked they didn't go directly to the title of the section.
+Both navs should up slightly below the titled section.
+- A fix couldnt be found.

+#### Issue 9

 Validation sites
 - When validating the code for HTML and CSS errors where found and rectified.
 Mostly simple errors and typos.
 - JShint for JS validation found there where 14 warnings, however many was of the same error.
 Unfortunately a fix wasnt implemented due to lack of understanding on how to resolve them and to time constraints.